-Impact Minerals Limited (IPT:AU) Rating Review
+Impact Minerals Limited (ASX:IPT) Rating Review

 This review of Impact Minerals Limited has been prepared in accordance with the PortfolioDirect stock rating framework described on pages 2-3.
+On the five point rating scale for a Phase I company, Impact Minerals has been rated '4'.